TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Description:***

-This uses the same network as Test 3.5.11.
+- This uses the same network as Test 3.5.11.

-This test has two time periods.
+- This test has two time periods.
 It uses the <odrowmatrix> method in the macroscopicinput.xml file to define the OD demands input matrix.

 ***Location:***

-`src\test\resources\testcases\route_choice\xml\test42`
+`src\test\resources\testcases\route_choice\xml\biDirectionalLinksRouteChoiceSingleModeWithTwoTimePeriods`

 ***Notes:***